hashicorp/vault-guides/identity/vault-agent-caching/README.md

     **Example:**

     ```shell
-    # SSH key name to access EC2 instances (should already exist)
+    # SSH key name to access EC2 instances (should already exist) in the region you are using
     key_name = "vault-test"

     # All resources will be tagged with this